bryanling1/Pokemon-Go-Walker/README.md

 - [Tensorflow's object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)

 ## General Program Flow
 The script can be described as imitating a basic state machine.
 This is to allow for correction if an object is wrongly identified.
-Here is the current flow of the program:
+The flow of the program is as follows:
 <img src="main2.jpg" width="100%"/>
+Each node consists of an object that identifies the function to run, a delay before deciding the current state to account for animation frames, and a list of next possible states to also account for error handling.
 ## Installation
 The Pokémon Go Walker scripts are run by first connecting your phone to your computer and connecting to [Scrcpy](https://github.com/Genymobile/scrcpy).